7.62×51mm NATO: Adoption in battle rifles

-In 1964, the U.S. Army started replacing their M14s with M16s, incurring another series of complaints from the British.
+In 1964, the U.S. Army started replacing their M14s with M16s, causing further problems with compatibility.
 Regardless of the M14 having disadvantages in jungle warfare, 7.62×51mm NATO rifles stayed in military service around the world due to several factors.
 The 7.62×51mm NATO has proved much more effective than 5.56×45mm NATO at long ranges, and has since found popularity as a sniping round.
-For instance, M14 variants such as the Mk 14 Enhanced Battle Rifle and M25 Sniper Rifle were utilized in the United States military as designated marksman and sniper rifles.
-Shorter, easier-to-handle 7.62mm rifles like the G3 stayed in service due to their accuracy, range, cartridge effectiveness and reliability.
+For instance, the Mk 14 Enhanced Battle Rifle, an M14 variant, and the M25 sniper rifle were utilized in the United States military as designated marksman and sniper rifles respectively.
+Shorter, easier-to-handle 7.62mm rifles like the G3 stayed in service due to their accuracy, range, cartridge effectiveness, and reliability.
 In addition, continued if limited use in infantry rifles is a logistical convenience given the preference for 7.62×51mm NATO across NATO for general-purpose machine guns.

 Specialized use

 Sniper and designated marksman rifles

 Specialized loadings were created for 7.62×51mm NATO-chambered sniper rifles.
 They used heavier and more aerodynamic bullets that had a higher ballistic coefficient than standard ball rounds, meaning they shed velocity at longer ranges more gradually.
-Loss of velocity is important for accurate long-range shots because dropping from supersonic to transonic speeds disturbs the flight of the bullet and adversely affects accuracy.
+Maintaining velocity is important for accurate long-range shots because dropping from supersonic to transonic speeds disturbs the flight of the bullet and adversely affects accuracy.
 The standard M80 ball round weighs 147 gr and from an M14 rifle and M60 machine gun has a muzzle velocity 200 ft/s faster than the M118LR 175 gr sniping round.
 However, the M80 drops to subsonic velocity around 900 m, while the initially slower M118LR is supersonic out to 1000 m due to its low-drag bullet.

-The 7.62×51mm NATO round remains in use in designated marksman rifles such as the Heckler & Koch HK417, SIG 716, FN SCAR, L129A1, and Colt Canada C20 DMR to take advantage of the effective range and accuracy potential compared with intermediate rifle rounds.
+The 7.62×51mm NATO round remains in use in designated marksman rifles such as the Heckler & Koch HK417, SIG 716, FN SCAR, L129A1, Colt Canada C20 DMR and LMT MARS-H based riles to take advantage of the effective range and accuracy potential compared with intermediate rifle rounds.
 Designated marksman rifles have to be effective, in terms of hit rates and terminal ballistics, at application ranges exceeding those of ordinary assault rifles and battle rifles, but do not require the extended-range performance of a dedicated sniper rifle.
 For this, depending on the military, sometimes specialized 7.62×51mm NATO ammunition is issued to the designated marksman.